0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 }
 ```

-Payback the remaining DUSD loan with DUSD tokens from the wallet using the command **paybackloan {"vaultId":"hex","from":"address","amounts":"str"}**
+Pay the remaining dUSD loan back with dUSD tokens from the wallet using the command **paybackloan {"vaultId":"hex","from":"address","amounts":"str"}**

-_Hint_: Its save to define an amount which is higher than the collateral [transaction](https://defiscan.live/transactions/617a5e26b231c9fd80ce2c882abd3f22a5d755140ba2b1deb4c2883b2f9bf4d0?network=TestNet)
+_Hint_: It's save to define an amount which is higher than the collateral [transaction](https://defiscan.live/transactions/617a5e26b231c9fd80ce2c882abd3f22a5d755140ba2b1deb4c2883b2f9bf4d0?network=TestNet)

 ```
 > paybackloan {"vaultId":"40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b","from":"tbRQNwSTJ3rqGbFnx17ng4BuGyz3s4fEtH","amounts":"31@DUSD"}